aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bare-prereq.md

 Here are other network requirements:

 * All EKS Anywhere machines, including the Admin, control plane and worker machines, must be on the same layer 2 network and have network connectivity to the BMC (IPMI, Redfish, and so on).
-The hardware does not need to be on the same layer 2 as the BMC, but the Admin machine and management cluster does need routes configured so it can communicate with the BMC API.

 * You must be able to run DHCP on the control plane/worker machine network.